benklassen77/benklassen77.github.io/materials/cive265.md

 ![Crack Propagation](https://upload.wikimedia.org/wikipedia/commons/thumb/e/e7/Fracture_modes_v2.svg/800px-Fracture_modes_v2.svg.png)

-The most common form is Mode $\Romannumeral #1$.
+The most common form is Mode 1.
 In order to design against this, the stress intensity factor $K$ is used.
 It is not the material toughness, but it is similar.

 In order to design according to this for mode I, the following formula is used.